 Some children or staff may have been told they were a close contact to a case of COVID-19 outside of the child care facility and have to complete a quarantine period.
 This means they will be required to stay home so they do not risk exposing others to COVID-19 if they become sick.
-DHEC staff will inform them of the length of their quarantine period.
 For children, a parents' note that they have been cleared from quarantine may be used to allow return to child care.
+CDC provides guidance on appropriately counting the quarantine period for different scenarios.